-“Tony Hinchcliffe is my friend,” said former presidential candidate Robert F. Kennedy Jr. in the wake of the insult comic’s jokes at the expense of Puerto Ricans and others at Donald Trump’s New York rally on Sunday.
+“Tony Hinchcliffe is my friend,” former presidential candidate Robert F. Kennedy Jr. said after the insult comic made jokes at the expense of Puerto Ricans and others at Donald Trump’s New York rally on Sunday.
 But he gave “DNC strategists” a “gift,” the Trump surrogate wrote on X/Twitter.

 “[Hinchcliffe’s] special comedic aptitude for shattering orthodoxies and offending sensitivities has made him the king of roast comedy,” RFK Jr. wrote in his long-winded post, and yet “I knew the joke would also hurt the feelings of my many Puerto Rican friends.”